-Once the tops of the donuts were covered in frosting, we then shook the bag of sprinkles on top along with the crunchy crumble pieces.
-As neat as we were with the frosting step, the final touches created a messy look on the otherwise cute little donuts.
+Once the tops of the doughnuts were covered in frosting, we then shook the bag of sprinkles onto them along with the crunchy crumble pieces.
+As neat as we were with the frosting step, the final touches created a messy look on the otherwise cute little doughnuts.

 Step 5: Eating

-Now was the time to dig into our creation.
-That’s where the disappointment set in.
-As spongy as I said they were handling the dough, that’s the consistency they were in our mouths.
-They were cold and soggy and tasteless.
-Even the frosting did nothing to give the donuts flavor.
+Now was the time to sample our creations.
+It was disappointing.
+They were just as spongey while we were tasting them as they were when we were handling the dough.
+The doughnuts were cold, soggy, and tasteless.
+Even the frosting did nothing to give the doughnuts flavor.
 I finished whatever my assistant wouldn’t eat, but I wouldn’t call it an enjoyable snack.

-In the end, I found that was a cute product that was fun and easy to make, but wasn't very good to eat.
+In the end, I found that this particular kit was a cute product that was fun and easy to make but wasn't very good to eat.
 I wouldn’t recommend this kit as a tasty, do-it-yourself snack.
-Maybe the dough could be fried or heated before they are decorated in order to help them taste like a real donut, but to make them as instructed creates a very strange and tasteless product. this particular kit
+Maybe the dough could be fried or heated before they are decorated in order to help them taste like a real doughnut, but to make them as instructed creates a very strange and tasteless product.

 Which Popin’ Cookin’ kits have you tried?
 How did they taste?
 Leave your answers in the comments below!